Sishir-Stha/SikaiVerse_Api/README.md

 - completed discussion endpoint
 - added user endpoint in the admin controller package
 - added enpoint for discussion and reply like (Night code last commit of day)

+### 2025/12/23

+- added the endpoint for the edit course page
+    - faced error or difficulty and have to clear some concept of map and Linked Hash Map since the data format was bit complicated
+- make the function to insert different things like user,course, modules in database